-- Specialist health and safety advice for schools and LAs. - Unlimited access to specialist advisors in Primary Science, Biology, Chemistry, Digital Skills, Physics, Technology, Technician Services and health and safety. - Guidance and compliance advice for radiological health and safety legislation through our Radiation Protection Adviser. - Free management of health and safety courses for Curriculum Leaders.
-Other face-to-face and digital specialist health and safety courses, - Other face-to-face and digital specialist fleatin and safety courses, including radiological protection, which are heavily subsidised or free.
-Access to the SSEBC website, surrisulum support materials, health - Access to the SSERC website curriculum support materials, health and safety advice and resources e.g. exemplar risk assessments for both specific subject and whole school activities. - Recommendations on equipment and design of specialist accommodation. - Free consultancy and technical information. - Apparatus testing for safety, performance and conformity with standards. - Free health and safety courses for Initial Teacher Education (ITE) students.
+- Specialist health and safety advice for schools and LAs. - Unlimited access to specialist advisors in Primary Science, Biology, Chemistry, Digital Skills, Physics, Technology, Technician Services and health and safety. - Guidance and compliance advice for radiological health and safety legislation through our Radiation Protection Adviser. - Free management of health and safety courses for Curriculum Leaders. - Other face-to-face and digital specialist health and safety courses, including radiological protection, which are heavily subsidised or free. - Access to the SSERC website curriculum support materials, health and safety advice and resources e.g. exemplar risk assessments for both specific subject and whole school activities. - Recommendations on equipment and design of specialist accommodation. - Free consultancy and technical information. - Apparatus testing for safety, performance and conformity with standards. - Free health and safety courses for Initial Teacher Education (ITE) students.